The annual International Festival of Arts and Ideas in New Haven is a sure sign of summer

-When my husband and I read about the performance, part of the International Festival of Arts and Ideas, we decided to make the hour and a half drive along the leafy Merritt Parkway from our home in Westchester County, New York to attend the opening event and stay overnight this past weekend.
+When my husband and I read about the performance, part of the International Festival of Arts and Ideas, we decided to make the hour and a half drive along the leafy Merritt Parkway from our home in Westchester County, New York to attend the opening event and stay overnight.
 Now in its 15th year, the 15-day festival held each June offers participants a mix of concerts, lectures, films, live theatre, and tours as well as kid-centric activities.
 Eighty percent of the events are free and open to the public.

 In colonial times, the city of New Haven was built according to a plan that called for a grid of nine squares.
 The middle square houses the Green, which was initially reserved as a common area for the community.
 Now a National Historic Landmark, it once housed a cemetery, a church, a prison, and a school before it became a park-like venue for festivals and concerts.

 Downtown New Haven is extremely walkable (its walkability score is 94) and with the university and professional schools on break, summer is a perfect time to explore the Yale campus and experience the art, culture, and cuisine that have transformed downtown New Haven into a destination worth visiting.